 - Requiring the violation of Institute, Federal, State or local law

 Not only is hazing incompatible with the ideals and traditions of fraternities and sororities but also violates all Council policies and regulations and Georgia state law.
 Please click Georgia state law regarding hazing to review further.
 We do not list all of this to scare or worry you, our aim is to make sure students, chapters, and families understand the scope of hazing.
 Many times it can be viewed as a ‘grey area’, but here at Georgia Tech, we do our best to view it as plainly as possible.
-Hazing can occur in any student organization and there are campus-wide policies, but in our Greek community, we take it a step further to educate and prevent any culture of hazing.
+Hazing and code of conduct violations can occur in any student organization and there are campus-wide policies regulating this.
+You can view of a list of student organization disciplinary history on the Office of Student Integrity website.
+In our Greek community, we take steps to further educate and prevent any culture of hazing.
 Georgia Tech and every Greek organization have a firm stance against hazing as it is easily the most dangerous and destructive practice that an organization can take part in.
 Although many people automatically associate the term "hazing" with the idea of mistreating or abusing pledges or new members, any member can actually be a victim of hazing.
 Hazing can be defined as singling out an individual or group of people and forcing them to do something that is psychological, physical, or emotionally harmful or damaging.
 Potential members of fraternities and sororities are never forced to do anything they do not feel comfortable doing.